A Realistic Simulation Framework for Analog/Digital Neuromorphic Architectures: Results

 \subsection{Spike frequency resonator}

-In this experiment, we perform a basic task to showcase the use of autograd tool to optimize neuron parameters.
-The task involves continuous stimulation of a neuron with a 10 pA DC.
-The objective is to modify neuron threshold and time constant biases to achieve the desired firing frequency.
-These experiments highlight the optimization of various neuronal parameters.
-Figure \ref{fig:voltageAdapt} (top) shows the initial response of the neuron to DC injection.
-The absence of a spike response indicates the need to precisely adjust the neuron's parameters, specifically the spike threshold and time constant.
-Rather than manually calibrating these parameters, we employ autograd for their automatic modification to ensure the neuron fires at the frequency specified by the user.
-Figure \ref{fig:voltageAdapt} (bottom) illustrates that the training process is efficiently completed in fewer than 40 epochs.
+In this experiment, we perform a basic task to showcase the use of the \emph{autograd} tool to optimize neuron parameters.
+The task involves constant current injection to a neuron with $I_{DC} =10 pA$.
+The objective is to modify neuron gain ($I_{th}$) and membrane time constant ($I_\tau$) to achieve the desired firing frequency of 2.5\,Hz.
+Figure \ref{fig:voltageAdapt} (top) shows the initial response of the neuron to DC injection (solid blue line).
+The absence of a spike response indicates the need to adjust the neuron's parameters.
+Instead of manually calibrating these parameters, we use autograd to automatically determine the optimal values so that the neuron fires at the user-specified frequency of 2.5\,HZ.

+The loss function is the mean squared error between the number of output spikes and the target frequency.
+This loss is calculated with respect to the neuron parameters that we aim to optimize\textemdash neuron gain ($I_{th}$) and membrane time constant ($I_\tau$).
+Figure \ref{fig:voltageAdapt} (bottom) illustrates that the training was completed (loss $\simeq 0$) in fewer than 40 epochs.
+Figure \ref{fig:voltageAdapt} (top) also shows neuron's response post-optimization in orange.